Dithn/docs/docs/recipes/error-notifications.md

 ![Error notification from select folders](~@img/recipes/errors/error-notifications-for-select-folders-all.png) *Select folders containing the recipes you want to receive error notifications for*

 All folders are selected by default to send error notifications.
-Turn off the check box for each folder which contains the recipes for which you do not want to receive error notifications from.
+Uncheck each folder which contains the recipes for which you do not want to receive error notifications from.

-![Error notification turned off for a folder](~@img/recipes/errors/error-notifications-for-select-folders-unchecked.png) *Unselect the folder containing the recipes you do not want to receive error notifications for*
+![Error notification turned off for a folder](~@img/recipes/errors/error-notifications-for-select-folders-unchecked.png) *Uncheck the folder containing the recipes you do not want to receive error notifications for*